 Morocco's most popular side salad

-If you've ever been lucky enough to visit Morocco, chances are, you've had this salad.
+If you've ever been lucky enough to visit the country, chances are, you've had this salad, alongside an assortment of other vegetable based dishes like this stewed lentil salad and mashed eggplant salad.

 Traditionally, it's served as a side salad to just about any meal.
 In my grandmother's apartment in Rabat, you can find this salad next to three or four others presented in small bowls around the table.